 Automating Your Posts: Ongoing

 You can’t automate relationship building.
 You can’t automate making genuine, heartfelt connections with others.
-You can, however, automate the posts which you broadcast to the whole world.
+However, you can automate the posts which you broadcast to the whole world.
 I strongly suggest you use either Buffer or Facebook scheduler to prepare posts in advance.
 Every couple of weeks, you can come up with a bunch of posts, and pick the optimal time to post them.
 You don’t have to be tied to your phone.

 You should still check Facebook on a regular basis.
 It’s still a good idea to converse with others.
 Automation will allow you to have some constant presence at all times, even when you’re at work, with your kids, or on vacation.